ykvit/flow-ai/DOCUMENTATION.md

 ## 3. Key Design Decisions

 ### Unified Configuration with Viper
--   **Decision:** All bootstrap configuration (e.g., database path, Ollama URL) is managed by the **Viper** library.
-It reads settings from a `.env` file and environment variables, with environment variables having higher priority.
+-   **Decision:** All bootstrap configuration is managed by the **Viper** library.
--   **Rationale:** This provides a **single source of truth** for configuration, eliminating conflicts between different sources like JSON files and environment variables.
-It adheres to the [12-Factor App methodology](https://12factor.net/config) by strictly separating config from code and making the application highly portable across environments (local, Docker, CI/CD).
+-   **Rationale:** This provides a **single source of truth** for configuration, adhering to the [12-Factor App methodology](https://12factor.net/config) by strictly separating config from code.

 ### Tree-like Message Structure
 -   **Decision:** The `messages` table uses `parent_id` and `is_active` columns.
--   **Rationale:** This is the foundational decision that enables advanced features.
-It allows conversations to be stored as a tree, where each regeneration creates a new branch.
-The `is_active` flag points to the currently visible timeline for the user.
+-   **Rationale:** This enables advanced features like conversation branching and regeneration by storing conversations as a tree.
+The `is_active` flag points to the currently visible timeline.

 ### Database: SQLite in WAL Mode
 -   **Decision:** We use SQLite running in **WAL (Write-Ahead Logging) mode**.
--   **Rationale:** Simplicity of deployment (a single file), relational power for features like conversation branching, and excellent concurrent performance thanks to WAL mode, making it suitable for a web application of this scale.
+-   **Rationale:** Simplicity of deployment, relational power, and excellent concurrent performance suitable for a web application of this scale.

 ### Version-Controlled Database Migrations
 -   **Decision:** We use `golang-migrate/migrate` to manage all database schema changes.
 The application automatically applies pending migrations on startup.
--   **Rationale:** This makes schema evolution **explicit, version-controlled, and automated**.
-Instead of relying on `CREATE TABLE IF NOT EXISTS` in the code, we have a clear, step-by-step history of all changes stored in `.sql` files.
-This is critical for collaborative development, reliable testing, and predictable deployments.
+-   **Rationale:** This makes schema evolution **explicit, version-controlled, and automated**, which is critical for collaborative development and reliable deployments.

 ### Dynamic & Self-Healing Model Configuration
--   **Decision:** The application does not rely on hardcoded model names in its configuration.
--   **Rationale:** On first launch, the backend discovers available Ollama models, selects the most recent one as a default, and saves this configuration **to the database**.
-If the app starts with no models available, it will later "self-heal" its configuration once a model is pulled via the API.
+-   **Decision:** The application does not rely on hardcoded model names.
+On first launch, it discovers available Ollama models and saves a default configuration **to the database**.
+-   **Rationale:** This makes the application resilient and self-configuring.
+It can adapt to the user's environment without requiring manual configuration changes.

 ### Robust Startup Sequence
 -   **Decision:** The backend actively waits for the Ollama service to be ready before initializing its services.
--   **Rationale:** This makes the application resilient to the unpredictable startup order in containerized environments like Docker Compose, preventing race conditions.
+-   **Rationale:** This prevents race conditions and makes the application resilient to the unpredictable startup order in containerized environments.

-### Auto-Generated API Documentation
--   **Decision:** Use `swaggo/swag` to generate OpenAPI (Swagger) documentation directly from code comments.
--   **Rationale:** This ensures the documentation is always synchronized with the code, provides an interactive UI for API testing, and serves as a single source of truth for the API contract.

-## 4. DevOps and Quality Assurance
+## 4. Testing & Quality Assurance

-We adhere to modern DevOps practices to ensure code quality and reliability.
+We employ a multi-layered testing strategy to ensure high code quality, prevent regressions, and provide fast feedback to developers.
+This approach is often visualized as a "Testing Pyramid."

+-   **Level 1: Unit Tests (Fast & Focused)**
+    -   **Location:** Co-located with the source code (e.g., `chat_service_test.go`).
+    -   **Purpose:** To test a single function or component (a "unit") in complete isolation.
+All external dependencies (database, LLM, other services) are replaced with **mocks**.
+    -   **Tools:** We use Go's standard `testing` package, `stretchr/testify` for assertions, `vektra/mockery` for auto-generating mocks from interfaces, and `DATA-DOG/go-sqlmock` for mocking direct database interactions.
+    -   **Benefits:** These tests are extremely fast (running in milliseconds), reliable, and allow us to test every possible code path, including all error conditions (`if err != nil`).
+They form the largest part of our test suite and provide the quickest feedback during development.

+-   **Level 2: Integration Tests (Broad & Realistic)**
+    -   **Location:** `/tests` directory.
+    -   **Purpose:** To verify that different components of the system work together correctly.
+Our integration tests run a full, in-process instance of the application against a real (but temporary) SQLite database and a real (but containerized) Ollama instance.
+    -   **Scope:** These tests focus on the "happy path" of our main API endpoints, ensuring that a request can flow successfully through the API, service, and repository layers.
+    -   **Benefits:** They provide high confidence that the major workflows of the application are functional.
+They catch issues related to database queries, component wiring, and HTTP request/response handling that unit tests cannot.

+All tests are executed with a single command, `make test-backend`, and are fully integrated into our CI/CD pipeline.

+## 5. DevOps Culture

--   **Automation with Makefile:** All development, testing, and deployment tasks are automated via a `Makefile`.
-This provides a simple and consistent interface for all developers and CI/CD pipelines.
+-   **Automation with Makefile:** All development, testing, and operational tasks are automated via a `Makefile`, providing a simple and consistent interface for developers and CI/CD pipelines.
--   **Reproducible Builds:** We use multi-stage Docker builds and **pin the exact versions** of all tools (Go, `goimports`, `golangci-lint`, `swag`) in the `Dockerfile`.
-This guarantees that builds are identical and predictable, regardless of where or when they are run.
+-   **Reproducible Builds:** We use multi-stage Docker builds and **pin the exact versions** of all tools (Go, linters, etc.) in the `Dockerfile`.
+This guarantees that builds are identical and predictable.
--   **Shift-Left Quality:** Code linting (`make lint`) and formatting (`make format`) are integral parts of the development workflow, catching issues early and maintaining a consistent code style.
+-   **Shift-Left Quality:** Code linting (`make lint`) and formatting (`make format`) are integral parts of the workflow, catching issues early.
--   **Isolated & Hermetic Integration Testing:** Our test suite (`make test-backend`) runs in a completely isolated Docker environment.
-It uses its own ephemeral database and Ollama instance, and **programmatically sets its own configuration**.
-This ensures tests are reliable, repeatable, and do not depend on external files or affect development data.
+-   **Isolated Test Environment:** The test suite (`make test-backend`) runs in a completely isolated Docker environment with its own ephemeral database, ensuring tests are reliable and do not affect development data.